Laptop illustration on maroon background with yellow pencil bulb

 5. Sell yourself.
 Ultimately, the essay portion of your application is your chance to sell yourself to a business school.
 Offer a convincing argument about why you would be a great fit for a particular school.
 Be sure to highlight what you will bring to the table and make sure your can-do attitude shows through.

-For instance, at the Carlson School, you will be asked one impromptu question from a bank of imaginative or behavioral questions selected by the school’s admissions team.
-You will then be given two minutes to prepare for an answer and then two minutes to record an answer.
+At Minnesota Carlson, you’ll answer one impromptu question selected from a bank of imaginative or behavioral prompts.
+You’ll have two minutes to prepare and two minutes to record your answer.

 Video essays are another great way for you to show a business school your individuality.
 Here are three tips for this portion of the process: